howtographql/howtographql/content/backend/graphql-scala/8-mutations.md

 </Instruction>

-That's all, now you should be able to run following command:
+That's all, now you should be able to run following query:

 ```graphql
 mutation addLink {